mflova/mflova-coding-guidelines/python/plotting/seaborn.md

 - `row`/`col`: If the plot allows subplots (these are typically the figure-level implementations), you can indicate the column name on `row`/`col` to split the information of that column into multiple plots.

+### Styling

+Usually, all palettes will have a `_r` version.
+This means that it is is the reversed version.
+In otder to create palette, I can do:

+- `sns.dark_palette("color")`: It will create a paltte from dartk to the color given.
+- `sns.light_palette("color")`: It will create a paltte from white to the color given.
+- `sns.blend_palette(list_of_colors)`: It will create a "gradient" between all colors given.

+All palette usually accept a integer after the first argument that indicates how many colors the gradient will have.

+Highlight a specific series: For this, I can create a dictionary with keys the name of all non-highlighted series represented and the value `gray` and the one I want to highlight with `red`.
+Then I only need to pass it to the kwarg `palette` from any plot.

+I can also use `sns.choose_colorbrewer_palette()` function to create an interactive widget where I can create the desired palette.
+It must be used in jupyter-based notebooks.

 ### Subplots